In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 Good job!
 The application looks much better for your business users.

-Semarchy xDM allows you to embed external content through URLs in your application.
-You can configure actions in your folders that open an external link in a separate browser window/tab, or embedded within the application.
+With Semarchy xDM, you can integrate external content via URLs into your application.
+You have the option to set up actions within your folders that either launch an external link in a separate browser window or tab, or embed it within the application.

 Create the GDPR action

-You will now add a link to an external resource about the GDPR.
+Now, you will incorporate a hyperlink to an external resource regarding the GDPR.

 1. Open the HRTutorial model in the Application Builder.